How I built my dividend portfolio

 Image courtesy of BlackRock.

-Although I own a few U.S. stocks I have a bias to owning indexed ETFs to capture returns from the U.S.
+Although I own a few U.S. stocks (such as BlackRock (BLK)) I have a bias to owning indexed ETFs to capture returns from the U.S. and from around the world.
+I will likely invest in more indexed ETFs beyond Canada over time to simplify my portfolio.

 Why don’t you just own dividend ETFs?